-Ombré once seemed like the answer to every woman’s root regrowth problem.
-So we embraced it.
-Little did we know there an even better solution that our colorists were keeping from us—sombré.
+Ombré once seemed like the answer to every woman’s root regrowth problem, so we embraced it.
+Little did we know there is an even better solution that our colorists had been keeping from us—sombré.
 Of course we’d never hold a grudge against the person who takes our color from dull to dimensional, but when the first sombrés started to leak, we have to admit we were a little peeved we hadn’t been doing it all along.
-The hair color trend is the perfect easy, breezy summer look.
-So read on for all the necessary info on this must-try style.
+The hair color trend is the perfect easy, breezy summer look—so read on for all the necessary info on this must-try style.

-We caught up with celebrity colorist and sombré expert, Denis de Souza (who’s worked on everyone from Rachel Bilson to Olivia Wilde), and asked him to break down the look’s basics.
-Follow these seven rules and you can’t go wrong.
+We caught up with celebrity colorist and sombré expert, Denis de Souza (who has worked on everyone from the likes of Rachel Bilson to Olivia Wilde), and asked him to break down the look’s basics for us.
+Follow these seven tips and you can’t go wrong.

 1. Make it subtle.